CMP: Cooperative Motion Prediction with Multi-Agent Communication: Method

 Due to the real-world hardware constraints on the volume of the transmitted data for V2V applications, it is necessary to compress the BEV features before transmission to avoid large bandwidth-induced delays.
 As in \cite{xu2022cobevt}, a convolutional auto-encoder is used for feature compression and decompression.
 Upon receipt of the broadcast messages containing intermediate BEV representations and the sender's pose, a differentiable spatial transformation operator $\mathbf{\Gamma_{\xi}}$ is used to align the features to the ego vehicle's coordinate, which is written as $\mathbf{H}^i=\mathbf{\Gamma_{\xi}}\left(\mathbf{F}^i\right) \in \mathbb{R}^{H \times W \times C}$.
-Our method allows for up to a \SI{100}{ms} latency during feature transmission by taking in the messages sent by other CAVs at the last frame.
-Since sensors refresh faster than 10 fps, Frames taking longer than \SI{100}{ms} to transmit (e.g. partially retransmitted or lost) will be dropped, and the latest frame will be used instead.
+The operator learns spatial transformations on the input to enhance the geometric invariance of the model, addressing localization errors present in real-world scenarios \cite{xu2023v2v4real}.
+We assume that CAVs' onboard clocks are synchronized via GPS/GNSS signals~\cite{wang2020v2vnet} and can process shared features in a \SI{100}{ms}-synchronized fashion.
+This means that receivers will wait and process the shared information in the fixed 100 ms latency.
+Frames taking longer than \SI{100}{ms} to transmit will be dropped.
+When there is a range of random delays within \SI{100}{ms}, the receivers are assumed to process data delayed by one frame.
+The above assumptions are consistent with cooperative perception literature~\cite{xu2022cobevt, xu2022v2xvit, opv2v, autocast, AVR}.
 Then, FuseBEVT \cite{xu2022cobevt} is used to merge the BEV features received from various agents.
 More specifically, the ego vehicle first aggregates all the available features into a tensor $\mathbf{h}\in \mathbb{R}^{N_\text{CAV} \times H\times W\times C}$, which is then processed by the FuseBEVT module to obtain the fused feature $\mathbf{h'}\in \mathbb{R}^{H\times W\times C}$.
 Finally, two $3 \times3$ convolutional layers are applied for classification and regression to obtain the 3D bounding boxes of objects.
+CoBEVT outputs a collection of detections at time $t$ denoted by $\mathbf{D}_{t}=\{\mathbf{D}^1_t,..., \mathbf{D}_t^{N_t}\}$, where $N_t$ represents the total number of detections.
+Each detection $D_t^j$ is characterized by a tuple $(x, y, z, \theta, l, w, h, s)$, which encapsulates the 3D coordinates of the object's center ($x$, $y$, $z$), the 3D dimensions of the object bounding box ($l$, $w$, $h$), the orientation angle $\theta$, and the confidence score $s$.